albar965/littlenavmap/.github/CONTRIBUTING.md

 Make sure to clone or fork the right branch before adding changes or issuing a pull request.

 - `master` is the unstable branch where all the development is going on.
 All versions have odd minor numbers like 1.**3**.0.develop or 1.**1**.8.develop.
 - `release/X.X` Is a release branch containing betas, release candidates and the tagged stable releases.
 Versions have even minor numbers like 1.**4**.0.beta or 1.**6**.3.rc1.
-These branches are associated with same named branches on Gitbook.
 - `feature/translation` A feature branch containing unfinished translations which are cherry picked into `master` from time to time.
 - `feature/YOURFEATURE` A feature branch for separate development.